15 Best Sewing Subscription Boxes To Bring Joy

 As soon as you subscribe, your pattern library has six patterns.
 Each month, a new pattern is added to inspire you!

-For instance, with the Riley Blake fabric strip pack above and no fabric width trimming, I created the entire quilt top above!
-(Pattern is the free Jelly Roll Jam Quilt from Fat Quarter Shop.)
+For instance, I created the entire quilt top above with the Riley Blake fabric strip pack and no fabric width trimming!
+(The pattern is the free Jelly Roll Jam Quilt from Fat Quarter Shop.)

 D. Annie’s Holiday Quilter’s Club Kit